 Talk about true diversity!
 These countries have completely different cultures, histories and political systems, yet they fully support each other.

-This model will attract and easily include those Latin American countries which will chose “21 century socialism” (primarily developed by Cuba, Venezuela and Bolivia) ideology.
+This model will attract and easily include those Latin American countries which will choose “21 century socialism” (primarily developed by Cuba, Venezuela and Bolivia) ideology.
 It will also be far more attractive to many African countries than the “western imperialist boot” (examples include Mali, Burkina Faso, Congo and, potentially many others).

 The map below shows the current situation.